The Arrangement and Ritual of the Earthly Sanctuary, 1-10

 Better sacrifices – We are, perhaps, surprised to read the plural here, given our author’s insistence on the one perfect sacrifice of Christ (v26).
 But he is, perhaps, looking back to the many of the Mosaic system, in contrast to the one that was to come.

-Heb 9:24 For Christ did not enter a man-made sanctuary that was only a copy of the true one; he entered heaven itself, now to appear for us in God’s presence.
+9:24 For Christ did not enter a sanctuary made with hands—the representation of the true sanctuary—but into heaven itself, and he appears now in God’s presence for us.

-Heb 9:26 Then Christ would have had to suffer many times since the creation of the world.
-But now he has appeared once for all at the end of the ages to do away with sin by the sacrifice of himself.
+9:25 And he did not enter to offer himself again and again, the way the high priest enters the sanctuary year after year with blood that is not his own, 9:26 for then he would have had to suffer again and again since the foundation of the world.
+But now he has appeared once for all at the consummation of the ages to put away sin by his sacrifice.

 The end of the ages – the climax of history.
 ‘The first coming of Christ—and more particularly his offering of himself on the cross—ushered in the final state of affairs in human history.
 It is a common thought of the NT writers that God’s decisive action in Christ has altered things radically.
 The Messianic Age has come—the age that all the preceding ages have led up to.’
 (EBC)

-Heb 9:27 Just as man is destined to die once, and after that to face judgment, Heb 9:28 so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.
+9:27 And just as people are appointed to die once, and then to face judgment, 9:28 so also, after Christ was offered once to bear the sins of many, to those who eagerly await him he will appear a second time, not to bear sin but to bring salvation.

 Just as…so… – Note the structure of the argument.
 The author stresses the finality of death, both for ourselves and for Christ.
 But the consequences are completely different: our death is followed by judgment, but Christ’s death leads to the taking away of sins of many people.